|Accounting Club|| |

 Lake Effect Radio Station

-Advisor: Jesse Eastman
+Co-Adviser: Jesse Eastman

 Lakeland Equality Alliance (LEA)

-Co-Advisor: Susan Wadkowski
+Co-Adviser: Susan Wadkowski

-Co-Advisor: Michelle Smith
+Co-Adviser: Michelle Smith

 The Lakeland Equality Alliance (LEA) creates a positive environment at Lakeland Community College for students of all orientations who seek to promote equality and diversity on campus.

-Advisor: Larry Feldman
+Adviser: Larry Feldman

 The Karate Club provides guidance and training in the martial arts and promotes an interest in karate as a modern sport and physical fitness.

-Advisor: Jeanette Brossmann
+Co-Adviser: Jeanette Brossmann